PrismaticPolygon/Bioinformatics3/part2.md

 This substitution-cost function will operate on the standard DNA alphabet, i.e `ACGT`.
 The following rules are not defined with a biological purpose in mind.
 They are applicable to sequences of letters of any length.

+Explain how the function would actually work.
+While some rules are being met.
+But isn't this basically just then local alignment

 ## Rules

 ### 1. The cost of mismatch of a sequence of the same characters of length `n` is `n!`.